kimmyab/playwright-first-project-ramp/README.md

 ## ⚙️ Installation
 ### Installation for VSCode
-- If using VSCode, follow this guide instead: [Playwright Official Guide](https://playwright.dev/docs/getting-started-vscode)
+- If using VSCode, follow this guide: [Playwright Official Guide](https://playwright.dev/docs/getting-started-vscode)

 ### Installation